 We understand that by expanding our programs we can:

 - Strengthen the full spectrum of patient services

 - Identify opportunities to enhance the quality of the patient experience

 We are invested in building and developing an integrated network.
 Presently, we are aligning ourselves and offering post-acute care in other markets.
-We are working with Rainier Healthcare, a leading provider of home healthcare and hospice programs, to focus on the post-acute care continuum and to identify opportunities to enhance the quality of patient services in the South Texas market, where we have a hospital.
+We are working with Rainier Healthcare, a leading provider of home healthcare and hospice programs, to focus on the post-acute care continuum and to identify opportunities to enhance the quality of patient services.

 As a team of committed Employee Owners, Acuity Healthcare is looking for opportunities nationwide to ensure sustained expansion.